fcbg-platforms/docker-compose-parse/TikTik_Multi_2_RG_Deployment_Guide.md

 The script will:

 1. Load variables from `.env`
+2. Ensure the Azure resource group exists (creates it if missing)
-2. Ensure the storage account and file share exist
+3. Ensure the storage account and file share exist
-3. Deploy MongoDB and wait for a public FQDN
+4. Deploy MongoDB and wait for a public FQDN
-4. Deploy Parse Server (using the discovered MongoDB DNS)
+5. Deploy Parse Server (using the discovered MongoDB DNS)
-5. Deploy Parse Dashboard (using the discovered Parse Server DNS)
+6. Deploy Parse Dashboard (using the discovered Parse Server DNS)
-6. Print the public endpoints at the end
+7. Print the public endpoints at the end

 Keep the terminal open until the script finishes.